Synthetic-BioSystems-Lab/rabr-biofilm-analysis/README.md

 23S_D_lefse.R – Generates LEfSe graphs for 23S sequences.
 Has commented sections that contain code that must be run through mothur to proceed.\
 23S_D_rarefaction.R – Generates rarefaction graphs of 23S sequences.
 Included a figure that is colored by section, as well as individual graphs for each section.\
 23S_StrainProductivity.R - Generates figures that compare specific 23S strain relative abundance to sample productivity.\
-23S_metadata.xlsx - Contains metadata used for 23S R files\
+23S_metadata.xlsx - Contains metadata used for 23S R files.

 ### ITS Analysis Files
 ITS.sh – Executable file that sends the ITS_fungi and ITS_euk batch files to the high performance computing center.\